julianogm/julianogm/README.md

 <br>

 <!-- quote_marker -->
-Tuesday, December 24, 2024.
+Wednesday, December 25, 2024.
 Quote of the day:

-> "What we achieve inwardly will change outer reality." - Plutarch
+> "My goal has never been to dominate the market.
+My goal has always just been to just make a living." - Marco Arment